kotunde/AI_CSP/README.md

 ./subsets 118 7 1
 ```
 - number of assignments: 19657
-- time: more than 12 s
+- time: more than 12 m

 ```
 ./subsets 118 7 2